julianbrowne/demo-test/readme.md

 ## Basic Specification

 * Simple login screen that takes a username (email) and password
+* Warn with message if no email is entered
+* Warn with message if invalid email format is entered
-* Warn with message if submitted and no credentials are entered
+* Warn with message if no password is entered
 * Warn with message if incorrect credentials are entered (faked backend)
 * Show welcome screen if correct credentials are entered